-Transcranial Magnetic Stimulation utilizes a magnetic stimulating coil that is placed gently on the patient’s head.
-The coil produces a magnetic field that pulses directly to the brain where mood is regulated.
-The stimulation activates the chemicals in the mood to produce the natural feeling of happiness and well-being.
-The TMS difference is that it produces long lasting results with much fewer side effects than medication.
+Transcranial Magnetic Stimulation utilizes a helmet containing a magnetic coil that is placed gently on the patient’s head.
+The coil produces a magnetic field that pulses directly to the part of the brain where mood is regulated.
+The stimulation activates the chemicals in the brain to produce the natural feeling of happiness and well-being.
+The TMS difference is that it produces long-lasting results with little to no side effects.

 TMS: The exciting treatment technology that has helped thousands of patients with medication-resistant depression